-Your child’s doctor or nurse can help you identify the signs (called developmental milestones) to look for in your child.
+Your child’s doctor or nurse can help you identify “developmental milestones,” the new skills that children usually develop by a certain age.
 This is an important part of the well-child visit.

 - Learning from mistakes or failures and trying again

-- Helping out with simple chores
+- Helping with simple chores

 - Following family rules

 - Developing friendships and getting along with other children